apalala/grako/README.rst

     * Grammars may include other files using the ``#include ::`` directive.

     * Multiple definitions of grammar rules with the same name are now disallowed.
-They created ambiguity with new features such as rule parameters, based rules, and rule inclusion (*import this*).
+They created ambiguity with new features such as rule parameters, based rules, and rule inclusion, and they were an opportunity for hard-to-find bugs (*import this*).

     * Internals and examples were upgraded to use the latest **Grako** features.